j-machuca/html_and_css_fundamentals/notes/css-grid.md

 | justify-items | same as flexbox. (defaults to `stretch`)         |
 |  align-self   | same as flexbox. will override general alignment |
 | justify-self  | same as flexbox. will override general alignment |

+### Leveraging Grid Areas

+Look for a resource for this topic.